microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 For example, consider an application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.
-The application's editing code may attempt to keep the two arrays' length in sync by always adding to and removing from both array in equal measure.
+The application's editing code may attempt to keep the two arrays' lengths in sync by always adding to and removing from both arrays in equal measure.
-Despite that, `SharedTree`'s merge semantics are such that a scenario involving concurrent edits may still lead to a state where the arrays end up with different length.
+Despite that, `SharedTree`'s merge semantics are such that a scenario involving concurrent edits may still lead to a state where the arrays end up with different lengths.
 Understanding `SharedTree`'s merge semantics can help the application author anticipate this invariant violation or diagnose it after the fact.
-Understanding `SharedTree`'s merge semantics will also enable the application author to understand how to remedy this danger, either by adopting a data model that prevents the issue (e.g., using a single array of pairs), or by changing the application's editing code to circumvent it.
+Understanding `SharedTree`'s merge semantics will also enable the application author to understand how to remedy this danger, either by adopting a data model that prevents the issue (e.g., using a single array of pairs) or by changing the application's editing code to circumvent it.

 ## How We Describe Merge Semantics